Omikhleia/resilient.sile/README.md

 ## See also

-This collection also uses several modules now provided separately, that you may find useful on their own.
+This collection also imports several modules also provided separately, would you find them useful on their own:

 - [Paragraph boxes, framed boxes and tables](https://github.com/Omikhleia/ptable.sile)
 - [Cross-references](https://github.com/Omikhleia/labelrefs.sile)